 Good luck, although you won’t need it now!

-Written by Ivory Tribe contributor Kathryn Brandt.
+Written in collaboration with Ivory Tribe contributor Kathryn Brandt.